Private-MachineLearning/Private-MachineLearning.github.io/faq.md

 # FAQ

+## How are new models and methods added to the list?

+This website is [open-source][source] and welcomes updates from the community.
+Please open an [issue][issues] or submit a [pull request][pulls] with proposed changes.

 ## What is the structure of the tables for each dataset?

-For each private dataset, we consider the following very common scenarios:
+For each private dataset, we consider the following common scenarios:

 1. **No Public Data:** Models in this category do not use any public data for pretraining.